 The Canadian Survey of Cyber Security and Cybercrime is designed to measure the impact of cybercrime on Canadian businesses.
-It was launched in 2017 because of the need to benchmark and monitor the rapidly evolving environment surrounding cyber security and cybercrime.
+The survey will gather information about:

-- the cyber security measures businesses have implemented, including employee training
+- the measures businesses have implemented for cyber security, including employee training

-- the types of cyber security incidents that affect businesses
+- the types of cyber security incidents that impact businesses and

-- the costs associated with recovering from and preventing cyber security incidents.
+- the costs associated with preventing and recovering from cyber security incidents.

-- federal government departments to support the development of policies and programs that will help to improve the cyber resilience of Canadian businesses
+The data from this survey will be used by government departments to develop policies and programs that will help improve the cyber resilience of Canadian businesses.

 Your information may also be used by Statistics Canada for other statistical and research purposes.